agodhani/sm-business-web-builder/development_documentation/phase1_agent_execution_tasks.md

 ---

-## Task Packet 25: Add Site Code Prompt
+## Task Packet 25: Add Deterministic Generation Context

 **Depends on:** Task Packet 24 and Task Packet 14

-**Goal:** Prompt Qwen to generate a complete standalone `Next.js` site from prior artifacts and selected style.
+**Goal:** Convert validated form input into deterministic artifacts for the single Qwen site-code call.

 **Files to create or modify:**
+- `src/lib/generation/build-site-brief.ts`
+- `src/lib/generation/build-generation-context.ts`
+- `src/lib/generation/types.ts`
+- `src/lib/projects/project-storage.ts`

+**Steps:**
+- [ ] Build `brief.json` deterministically from validated wizard input.
+- [ ] Build `generation-context.json` deterministically from brief, selected style, preferences, and available image metadata.
+- [ ] Do not call Qwen for brief normalization, page planning, or story requirements.
+- [ ] Preserve factual business, contact, location, pricing, service, and image metadata exactly.
+- [ ] Include image public paths that Qwen can use in generated-site code.
+- [ ] Persist deterministic artifacts under `<version>/artifacts/`.

+**Acceptance checks:**
+- [ ] Deterministic brief builder does not alter facts.
+- [ ] Generation context includes selected style and image metadata.
+- [ ] `npm run build` passes.

+**Commit:**
+- `feat: build deterministic generation context`

+---

+## Task Packet 26: Add Site Code Prompt

+**Depends on:** Task Packet 24 and Task Packet 25

+**Goal:** Prompt Qwen to generate a complete standalone `Next.js` site from deterministic context and selected style.

+**Files to create or modify:**
 - `src/lib/generation/prompts/site-code-prompt.ts`
-- `src/lib/generation/prompts/page-plan-prompt.ts`
-- `src/lib/generation/prompts/story-prompt.ts`
 - `src/lib/generation/types.ts`

 **Prompt requirements:**
 - [ ] Return JSON only using the generated-site file bundle shape.
 - [ ] Generate a single-page `Next.js` App Router site.
 - [ ] Include a complete `package.json` for the generated site.
+- [ ] Require generated-site scripts compatible with `npm install`, `npm run build`, and `npm run dev`.
 - [ ] Use the selected `DESIGN.md` as the visual source of truth.
-- [ ] Use only factual business/contact/location/pricing/service facts from provided artifacts.
+- [ ] Use only factual business/contact/location/pricing/service facts from deterministic generation context.
 - [ ] Place provided images wherever they best support the site: hero, about, services, visual bands, location/contact, cards, or gallery only when appropriate.
 - [ ] Do not create a photo gallery by default.
 - [ ] Do not invent image paths; use supplied generated-site public paths exactly.